wp-plugins/wpsc-support-tickets/readme.txt

 == Frequently Asked Questions ==

-= I have questions, where can I find answers? =
+= Q. My bbPress menus all disappeared!
+How can I get them back? = The fix is to deactivate wpsc Support Tickets, go into bbPress settings at wp-admin > Settings > Forums > and then uncheck the "Automatically give registered visitors the XXXX forum role" and save your settings.
+Once you've saved the settings, now just recheck the "Automatically give registered visitors the XXXX forum role" and save.
+Now reactivate wpsc Support Tickets and it should work perfectly with bbPress.

-For full documentation, support, addons, and related tools, visit [our site](http://wpscsupporttickets.com/wordpress-support-ticket-plugin/ "our site")
+= Q. I have other questions, where can I find answers? = For full documentation, support, addons, and related tools, visit [our site](http://wpscsupporttickets.com/wordpress-support-ticket-plugin/ "our site")

 == Screenshots ==